top of page

 History

-The historical grounds of the school are also the home of the WNC Sculpture Center.
-WNCSC is housed in the roughly 10,000 sq. ft. gymnasium located on the Patterson School Foundation grounds.
-The generous 30-foot ceilings enable sculptors to work large-scale and place completed work in the expansive landscape and trail setting.
+The historical grounds of the school are home to the WNC Sculpture Center.
+Founded in 2019, WNCSC is housed in the roughly 10,000 sq. ft. gymnasium located on the Patterson School Foundation grounds.
+The generous 30-foot ceilings enable sculptors to work large-scale, and place completed work in the expansive landscape and trail setting.
+Visitors to the park can enjoy over 100 sculptures under the scenery of the Happy Valley 7 days per week.
+WNCSC hosts regular events and demonstrations that are open to the public free of charge as well as classes for those interested in a more hands-on experience.

 Patrick2_edited.jpg